-- Apple Pencil: Adjust how annotation works when using Apple Pencil or the similar Logitech Crayon. - · Automatically enter annotation mode: Allows you to begin drawing at any time without entering annotation mode first. - Automatically exit annotation mode: Allows for Score to save your work and exit annotation mode after a brief period of inactivity (defaults to Never). - Prevent finger drawing: Restricts drawing to Apple Pencil in order to prevent accidental input. - Variable width: Choose whether to increase drawing width based on tilt and/or pressure, and optionally enable a more advanced method of curve drawing. - Switch tools: Apple Pencil 2's double tap gesture can control which annotation tool is currently active, and by default only works while you're in annotation mode.
-Enable this setting to allow the gesture to work at all times (if you do, this gesture will no longer be configurable within the Page Turners & Shortcuts panel). - Annotation tools: Control how for Score saves your last-used preset between annotation sessions. - Remember tool selection: Allow or prevent for Score from saving your last-used annotation tool. - Default tool: Choose a specific tool to always be selected when you enter annotation mode.
+- Exit two-up mode to annotate: If you're using two-up mode, use this setting to control whether or not forScore should temporarily return to one-up mode and enlarge the current page while annotating. - Apple Pencil: Adjust how annotation works when using Apple Pencil or the similar Logitech Crayon. - Automatically enter annotation mode: Allows you to begin drawing at any time without entering annotation mode first. - Automatically exit annotation mode: Allows forScore to save your work and exit annotation mode after a brief period of inactivity (defaults to Never). - Prevent finger drawing: Restricts drawing to Apple Pencil in order to prevent accidental input. - Variable width: Choose whether to increase drawing width based on tilt and/or pressure, and optionally enable a more advanced method of curve drawing. - Switch tools: Apple Pencil 2's double tap gesture can control which annotation tool is currently active, and by default only works while you're in annotation mode.
+Enable this setting to allow the gesture to work at all times (if you do, this gesture will no longer be configurable within the Page Turners & Shortcuts panel). - Annotation tools: Control how forScore saves your last-used preset between annotation sessions. - Remember tool selection: Allow or prevent forScore from saving your last-used annotation tool. - Default tool: Choose a specific tool to always be selected when you enter annotation mode.
 If an item is selected in this section, the previous section has no effect. - Add period with double-space: iOS automatically adds a period when you type two spaces into a text field.
-Disable this setting to prevent that behavior while using forScore's text annotation tool. - Variable width: Adjust how much for Score should emphasize your drawings based on speed or Pencil pressure and tilt.
+Disable this setting to prevent that behavior while using forScore's text annotation tool. - Variable width: Adjust how much forScore should emphasize your drawings based on speed or Pencil pressure and tilt.